Frequently Asked Questions

 The subscriber will receive two ID cards.
 The cards list the name of the subscriber (employee) and each dependent’s name.
 Additional ID cards can be requested through Customer Services at 808-532-4000.

-What enhancements can members expect from UnitedHealthcare’s Options PPO Network vs. First Health Network?
+What can members expect from UnitedHealthcare’s Options PPO Network?

 UHA’s primary service area and provider network remains in Hawaii where the best care for your needs is likely to be right here at home.
 However, when you or your ‘ohana do travel away from Hawaii to temporarily visit the U.S. mainland—whether that’s for study, travel or work—UHA has our members covered for emergency medical care.

-Through our relationship with UnitedHealthcare, UHA will offer access to quality medical care from UnitedHealthcare’s extensive U.S. mainland network of providers, as well as online tools and resources to help members find the right care during their travels.
+Through our relationship with UnitedHealthcare, UHA offers access to quality medical care from UnitedHealthcare’s extensive U.S. mainland network of providers, as well as online tools and resources to help members find the right care during their travels.

 Does the UnitedHealthcare (UHC) network include international healthcare coverage and benefits?